 This DIY Miniature Pinatas tutorial shows you how make a homemade pinata!
 You will love this fun craft and these DIY Miniature Pinatas make the perfect party decor for any event.
 You can make pinatas in any colors to match you party decorations.
 I saw this tutorial from Tanya Memme on the Home & Family, which airs weekdays at 10 am ET/PT on the Hallmark Channel.
 I was given permission to share these instructions on how to make a pinata with you here.
+Pin this because it is going to be so much fun for your next party!

 How To Make A Pinata From A Cereal Box: